svof/svof/Developer_readme.md

       end,

-      eatcure = {'bloodroot', 'magnesium'}, -- tells svo what kind of cure to make this go away onstart = function() svo.eat(svo.dict.paralysis.herb) end, -- svo started the curing procedure, tell it what it should do (in this case, it will eat the specified cure above)
+      eatcure = {'bloodroot', 'magnesium'}, -- tells svo what kind of cure to make this go away onstart = function() svo.eat(svo.dict.paralysis.herb) end, -- svo started the curing procedure because `isadvisable()` above said it should, tell it what it should do (in this case, it will eat the specified `eatcure`)

       empty = function() empty.eat_bloodroot() end -- what to do when you ate the herb but no affliction got cured },